IVRL/2-Shots-in-the-Dark/README.md

 We provide two Jupyter notebooks under `demos/` to illustrate key components of our method:

-- **`generated_darkframe_demo.ipynb`** — Demonstrates how to synthesize dark frames from minimal acquisitions, modeling dark shading and read noise.
+- **`generated_darkframe_demo.ipynb`** — Demonstrates how to synthesize dark frames from minimal acquisitions, modeling signal-independent noise.
 - **`poisson_noise_analysis_demo.ipynb`** — Shows how to estimate the Poisson noise parameter (shot noise) from a single noisy raw image.

 ## Training